spences10/scottspence.com/posts/2017/01/28/twitter-bot-bootstrap/index.md

 automatically to Heroku each time your master branch is updated on GitHub, this is straight forward enough.

-Go to the ‘Deploy’ dashboard on Heroku, select GitHub as the deployment method if you have connected your GitHub account to your Heroku account then you can search for the repository so if you forked this repo then you can just enter `twitter-bot-bootstrap` and
+Go to the 'Deploy' dashboard on Heroku, select GitHub as the deployment method if you have connected your GitHub account to your Heroku account then you can search for the repository so if you forked this repo then you can just enter `twitter-bot-bootstrap` and